simurai/tone-syntax/README.md

 ## Settings

 You can change the color scheme by going to `Settings > Themes > tone-dark-syntax Theme` (or the cog icon next to the theme picker).
-There you can customize the 3 accent colors.
+There you can customize the colors.

 ![Custom Colors](https://cloud.githubusercontent.com/assets/378023/20046592/ccb836fa-a4ee-11e6-8441-816c8e0709c7.png)